-Using Wilson’s comments as a starting point, we solicit contributions to an edited collection focused on the representation of the real-life serial killer as portrayed onscreen in biopics, documentaries, television series, and films.
+Using Wilson’s comments as a starting point, we solicit contributions to an edited collection focused on the representation of fictional and real-life serial killers as portrayed onscreen in biopics, documentaries, television series, and films.
 While there is plenty of media discussion about the proliferation of serial killer narratives in popular culture, scholarly study of their representation onscreen remains largely overlooked.
-This collection, therefore, is interested in unravelling the politics at play in adapting and screening the stories of real-life serial murderers.
+This collection, therefore, is interested in unravelling the politics at play in adapting and screening the stories of fictional and real-life serial murderers.
 We pose the following questions:

-- How are real-life serial killers fictionalised onscreen?
+• How are fictional and real-life serial killers portrayed onscreen?

 Accordingly, we welcome proposed chapters that investigate, but are not limited to, topics including:

-- The portrayal (and perspective) of victims and survivors
+• The portrayal (and perspective) of victims and survivors (victimology)